CUBRID/cubrid-testtools/doc/ctp_install_guide.md

   * Required packages:  `wget`, `zip`, `unzip`, `dos2unix`, `bc`, `expect`.
     Do not choose: `gcc` and `MinGW`
   * Package versions required
     Unsatisfied versions which will lead to many case failures:
     grep: 3.0-2
     gawk: 4.1.4-3
     sed: 4.4-1
     Satisfied versions:
     gawk: 4.1.3-1
     grep: 3.0-1
     sed: 4.2.2-3
-      To install the old versions, please refer to this satisfied versions Install old packages of cygwin.
+    To install the old versions, please refer to this satisfied versions Installold packages of cygwin.
   * Change environment variable 'PATH'
     Add 'C:\cygwin64\bin' in the 'PATH'
 * ### Install git